aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 <img src="images/far_away_smoke_1.png" alt="far away smoke" width="400"/><img src="images/far_away_smoke_2.png" alt="far away smoke" width="400"/>

-We believe that open sharing and collaboration are important in accelerating innovation and driving meaningful change locally and globally.
-Public and private partnerships coupled with citizen participation can help win the fight against wildfires.

-Everything built during the hackathon will remain as open source with The MIT license.

 Our [previous hackathon](https://aiformankind.org/lets-stop-wildfires-hackathon) was a success.
 Participants engaged in discussions shown in pics below.